 Then go to your nonprofit’s home page and simulate an online donor’s journey.
 Make your way to your online giving page and make a $5 donation.
 Then, keep these four things in mind as you walk a mile in a donor’s shoes.

 This one seems like a no-brainer.
 You know mobile optimization, offering multiple ways for donors to give, and minimizing the number of clicks makes it easier for donors to give.

 But for this exercise, we want to think more holistically.
 That’s why it’s important to start this process on your home page, not your online donation page!

-The giving process should be straightforward for a long-time donor and someone who stumbles across your site.
+The giving process should be straightforward for a long-time donor and for someone who stumbles across your site.

 Is it easy to get from your home page to your online donation page?
 Remember, your audience isn’t familiar with your site.
-They won’t know to look in a drop-down menu to find your online giving page!
+They won’t know to look in a drop-down menu to find your online giving page.

 You should feature obvious call-to-action buttons that direct visitors to your donation page.